The AviPack - Avalanche Airbag System

 Avalanche airbag system constructed from custom rip cord and a 3/64 lined longitudinally braided conduit with black polypropylene cover

 The AviPack, an avalanche airbag system created by the Wary allows skiers and snowboarders to ride down the most dangerous winter terrain with peace of mind.
-The material used for this equipment has to withstand extremely cold temperatures and some of the parts must be custom made.
+The material used for these avalanche safety airbags has to withstand extremely cold temperatures and some of the parts must be custom made.
 Tyler Madison Inc. helped the Wary engineers design a custom rip cord and a 3/64 lined longitudinally braided conduit with black polypropylene cover.
 Polypropylene is used to coat the outer conduit of the avalanche airbag system to protect it from cracking.
 What makes this particular polymer special is its ability to hold up in a wide range of temperatures.
 Polypropylene coating, can withstand temperatures approximately 30 to 40 degrees below freezing.
 The longitudinal braiding prevents separation when bent over the shoulder of the user.
-John Bowker, the owner of the Wary, worked extensively with Calvin Hom, a sales engineer from Tyler Madison to develop these custom pieces.
+John Bowker, the owner of the Wary, worked extensively with Calvin Hom, a sales engineer from Tyler Madison to develop these custom avalance airbag safety systems.

 John said, “Working with Cal has been awesome, he was willing to sit down and really listen to what I wanted.
 Cal did extensive research on different materials, provided us with test reports and brought us information that would have better application towards the AviPack.”
 This relationship was a major factor in completing the lanyard to the right specifications.
 “The relationship and service along with proximity, being able to work one on one with Calvin was a huge factor in the design process”, said John.